kerryguard/mommafinds/_posts/2018-12-9-speak-their-language.md

 ### YOUR LANGUAGE

 The third and finally reason this worked is because I explained WHY she needed to stop.
-Instead of just yelling stop from the kitchen, going over and saying how she could get her - gives her a reason to stop doing it.
+Instead of just yelling stop from the kitchen, going over and saying how she could get hurt - gives her a reason to stop doing it.
 They are very logical human beings.
 If you give them a good, logical, reason for something, they'll listen.

 ___